Publicly Accessible Data

 Law Enforcement and Corrections Agencies

 All requests from Law Enforcement Agencies for background checks, case reports, or information about a specific person or case should contact the Chicago Police Department Records Division at (312) 745-5130 for further instructions.
-The request can be faxed 312-745-6948.
-The request should be on agency letterhead and include the agencies ORI #.
+The request can be faxed 312-745-6948 or emailed to [email protected].
+The request should be on agency letterhead and must include the agencies ORI #.

 Other Data Requests

 In some situations, for non-FOIA data requests and requests other than background checks regarding individual people, the Data Fulfillment and Analysis Section may be able to work with a requester to provide information/data.
 This may be useful for someone who does not need an NDA and would need to work with a data analyst to discuss options.
 In this situation, email [email protected] with as much detail as possible.
 These requests will be looked at when an analyst is available.

 Data Request Guidelines